BCO Applauds Nigerians For Shunning Botched ‘Revolution’ March | Leadership Newspaper

 “But we are not surprised that Sowore and his paymasters chose to incite the Nigerian public against the Buhari government.
 It is glaring that the opposition is now aware that their case at the presidential election tribunal is a wild goose chase and they have resorted to forcefully take power by causing insurrection against the Buhari administration.

 “But such cheap plan cannot work.
-We urge the global community not to allow desperate Nigerian politicians to use them to invalidate a government which Nigerians certified as the best for them through the 2019 polls.
-We also thank the security agencies, especially the Police and the DSS, for living up to their duty by aborting the coup called revolution march”.
+We urge the global community not to allow desperate Nigerian politicians to use them to invalidate a government, which Nigerians certified as the best for them through the 2019 polls.
+We also thank the security agencies, especially the Police and the DSS, for living up to their duty by aborting the coup called revolution march,” he said.

 Urging Nigerians not to fall for the antics of the opposition, the BCO noted that it is only in Nigeria that corrupt persons will regroup and try to take power through revolution to loot the country dry again and gullible persons whose future are stolen will be celebrating them.